safetyscissors/operation-nightfall/README.md

 Porting my favorite game, Spybot: The Nightfall Incident Shockwave to Javascript.
 Demo at [theninthbit](http://theninthbit.us/nightfall)

 ## This was
-- strategy game. themed on hacking.
+- strategy game. themed on hacking. most similar to Advance Wars
 - developed in 2002 and no longer officially available.
 - originally developed by gameLabs for Lego